-Marcus Young 楊 makes participatory work at the intersection of art, spirit, and social movement.
+Marcus Young 楊墨 makes participatory work at the intersection of art, spirit, and social movement.
 His work challenges paradigms of who is an artist, how to live mindfully, and what is action.
 He is founder of Don’t You Feel It Too?—an ongoing street dance practice of inner-life liberation.
 He is lead faculty and program director for Art for Social Change (HECUA) and stage director for Ananya Dance Theatre.

-Nancy Julia Hicks is the installation artist for What Will You Dance For?
-(The Exuberant Activist Body).
-Nancy Julia Hicks is a non-binary installation and performance artist, printmaker, educator, and poet.
-They’re a recent graduate of MCAD based out of Minneapolis, MN.
-They’ve exhibited work in group and solo shows on MCAD’s campus, including I want to live under you and A Pressing Matter and off campus at The Soap Factory, Highpoint Center for Printmaking, and other locations.
+Nancy Julia Hicks (installation artist) is a non-binary performance artist, printmaker, educator, and poet.
+They are a recent graduate of Minneapolis College of Art and Design.
+They have exhibited work in group and solo shows at The Soap Factory, Highpoint Center for Printmaking, and other locations.

-Masanari Kawahara is the mask artist for What Will You Dance For?
-(The Exuberant Activist Body).
-Masanari Kawahara is a performer, educator, and Butoh practitioner who incorporates puppetry, mask and movement into his work.
-Recent works include Speechless by The Moving Company, and The Oldest Boy by Jungle Theater, and The Story of Crow Boy with In the Heart of the Beast Theatre.
+Masanari Kawahara (mask artist) is a performer, educator, and Butoh practitioner who incorporates puppetry, mask, and movement into his work.
+Recent works include Speechless by The Moving Company, The Oldest Boy by Jungle Theater, and The Story of Crow Boy with In the Heart of the Beast Theatre.

-Zoe Cinel is an interdisciplinary artist, community organizer and educator.
-Originally from Florence, Italy, she is currently based in the Twin Cities.
-Her work mainly explores immigrants’ narratives through art.
+Zoe Cinel is an interdisciplinary artist, community organizer, and educator.
+Originally from Florence, Italy, her work mainly explores immigrants’ narratives through art.
 She has exhibited nationally and internationally in venues such as the Walker Art Center, Rochester Art Center, SooVAC among others.
 She is a member of Carry On Homes and Mirror Lab.

 Team Credits: Asher Edes and Keila Anali Saucedo, Project Assistants